Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

-This is why I decided to put together this article so you can easily see all the differences between these two great coffee choices!
+This is why I decided to put together this article, so you can easily see the differences between these two great coffee choices.

-Quick Answer: What is the difference between Americano and long black?
+Quick Answer: What is the difference between an Americano and long black?

 The main difference between an Americano and a long black is that for an Americano, a shot of espresso is pulled first and then topped with hot water.
-On the other hand, a long black is prepared by adding an espresso shot to hot water – essentially brewing it backward.
+On the other hand, a long black is prepared by adding an espresso shot to hot water, essentially brewing it in reverse.

 Americano vs. Long Black: Get To Know All the Differences